MaayanLab/software-testing/1-unit-testing/README.md

 ## Basics of unit testing
 > **What is a unit test?**

-A unit test verifies that individual units of code work as expected.
+A unit test verifies that an individual unit of code works as expected.

 > **What is a "unit"?**